splunk/observability-workshop/content/lambda/retail-order-I.md

 ![AWS-Lambda-editor-2](/images/lambda/retailorder/retailorderedit-2.png)

 To enable APM, we need to import the Splunk SignalFx Lambda wrapper.
-We already included this for you, but you can find the details on how to set this up yourself [here](https://github.com/signalfx/lambda-python){: target=_blank}
+We already included this for you, but you can find the details on how to set this up yourself [here](https://github.com/signalfx/lambda-python)

 Secondly we also import the opentracing library, we will use this later to customize the span information we send to Splunk's APM.